mahmoud/clastic/README.rst

       return response

-  def home():
+  def redirect_home():
-      return 'Home, Sweet Home!'
+      return redirect('/')

   routes = [('/', home, default_response),
-            ('/return-home', return_home)]
+            ('/return-home', return_home),
+            ('/redirect-home', redirect_home]

   app = Application(routes)
   app.serve()

-If you visit the page 0.0.0.0:5000/return-home in your browser, it will immediately redirect you to 0.0.0.0:5000 and show the text "Home, Sweet Home!".
-The response object can do anything that can be done with HTTP headers like setting and deleting cookies, controlling page caching, setting page encoding, and so forth.
+If you visit the page `http://localhost:5000/return-home` in your browser, it will immediately redirect you to the root URL and show the text ``Home, Sweet Home!``.

+The ``Response`` object gives you complete control over all HTTP headers, enabling you to set and delete cookies, play with page caching, set page encoding, and so forth.
+If that sort of fine-grained responsibility sounds daunting or tedious, you're not alone, which why the most common operations usually have convenience functions, like ``redirect()``, which is demonstrated in ``redirect_home()`` above.
+Clastic also has no-nonsense drop-ins for cookies, HTTP caching, and more.

 Motivation
 ----------